 You are invited to an informal evening of conversations about work, and about the small things that make big differences.
 The conversations will take place in small groups, reconvening throughout the evening to share ideas and experiences.
 The evening will be lightly facilitated by Doug Shaw.
 Doug is in the process of writing 'Try This...', a book about crowdsourcing, communities and cooperation, to be published by Pearson in 2017.
 Our hope is that the time we spend together will both inform and contribute to how the book is written.

 The event will take place on Wednesday 12th October 2016, at the London offices of BDG, who are very kindly supporting this event.
 Please arrive from 6pm, and after a brief introduction around 6.20, our conversations will begin.
-We will talk and share ideas and questions until around 8pm, and after a brief summary, we will close at 8.15pm.
+We will talk and share questions, ideas, and stories until around 8pm, and after a brief summary, we will close at 8.15pm.
 Should you wish to continue the conversation beyond then, we can move on locally and do so.

 We look forward to welcoming you to an evening of interesting and enjoyable dialogue about work, and how to make it better.